Search

 Activity level

-In a far-flung corner of Europe lie the highlands of Armenia, a magical landscape dotted with medieval monasteries, wildflower meadows and charming rural villages.
-Explore dramatic mountains on foot and by e-bike and discover Armenia's welcoming capital, Yerevan.
+In a far-flung corner of Europe lie the highlands of Armenia, a magical landscape of deep forests and river gorges dotted with medieval monasteries, wildflower meadows and charming rural villages.
+The terrain spans ancient lands and dramatic mountains with snow-capped peaks.
+Discover Armenia's welcoming capital, Yerevan, along with its other charming cities.

 Journey Highlights